Chinguetti Nomad Scores & Quality of Life - π²π· Mauritania

 35 |

-Mauritania does not offer a dedicated digital nomad visa, and the immigration framework is not designed to support remote workers. |
+Mauritania does not offer a digital nomad visa; standard visa options are restrictive and not designed for remote work. |

 |